A7medAbdien/proshop/README.md

 3. server.js (app.use) - (Here it just route to the file, but in it define its scope)
 4. Controller (server logic - works as services in .Net)
 5. fetch on Client

+# things need to update

+1. adding the same item to cart increase the quantities of it and showing if it is already exist
+2. list of images
+3. update review